5 nutrition trends: fad or fact?

 Research shows that eating too much sugar can have negative effects on a whole raft of health factors – just like if you eat too much fat or overall energy.
 And people who cut sugar from their diet do tend to lose weight, thanks largely to the foods that get eliminated along the way as they cut back on sugar, like sugary drinks, cakes and chocolate, and the fact that what gets introduced in their place, are more nutritious foods.

-So, the message is to keep added sugars low but you don’t need to worry as much about the naturally occurring ones in fruits and vegetables – which is why most of them come with a 0 SmartPoints value.
+So, the message is to keep added sugars low but you don’t need to worry as much about the naturally occurring ones in fruits and vegetables.

 4. "Eat high protein for weight loss"

 This one definitely has a ring of truth to it.
 While protein isn't essential for weight loss (creating an energy deficit will do that) eating a high-protein diet while losing weight has two major benefits – it keeps you feeling fuller for longer and helps you retain more muscle.
 And that matters because when you lose weight, you lose a mix of both fat and muscle, but it’s a good idea to do what you can to keep as much muscle as possible.
 Why?
 Because muscle is metabolically active tissue, which means it burns energy, so you’ll be more likely to maintain the weight loss on more food.
 So eat your protein!
 And the algorithm behind Points encourages you to eat high-protein food, so it’s a no-brainer.

 5. "Kilojoules don't matter - just eat clean"